The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 » Guest teach or speak to other communities

-There’s a lot of ways you can get in front of other people’s audiences, and often it’s a great way to showcase and highlight your expertise.
+There are a lot of ways you can get in front of other people’s audiences, and often it’s a great way to showcase and highlight your expertise.

 Paid Advertising.
 The first two options are cash free, but they require time and energy.
 Paid advertising is a very viable way to get new people to your business quickly.